Table of Contents

-- If you want life insurance for a certain duration – Some individuals only want life insurance while they need it most.
-For example, when starting a family, a 20-year term policy will ensure coverage when your spouse and children need it most.
+- If you want life insurance for a certain duration.
+Some individuals only want life insurance while they need it most.
+For example, if you’re starting a family, a 20-year term policy will ensure coverage when your spouse and children need it most.

-It’s usually the most affordable type of life insurance for young couples who are just starting out, and it would help protect your family and make sure they are taken care of (including your children’s education) in case you die suddenly.
+A term life policy is usually the most affordable type of life insurance for young couples who are starting out.
+Such a policy will help protect your family and make sure they are taken care of in case you die suddenly.
+For instance, it may help fund your children’s education in your absence.

-In that scenario, a term life policy would also help to pay for outstanding liabilities (e.g., personal loans, credit card debt, mortgages, and car payments), so your spouse or another family member wouldn’t need to worry about that in your absence.
+In that scenario, a term life policy would also help pay for outstanding liabilities.
+Your spouse and other family members wouldn’t need to worry about obligations like personal loans, credit card debt, mortgages, and car payments.

 Should You Buy a Conversion Option With Your Term Life Policy?

 We believe so.
 There are at least two good reasons you might want to convert your term life policy:

 - The first is that it can be expensive to renew a term policy.